EliAndrewC/l7r/rules/04-schools.md

 You get a free raise on attack rolls.

 **Third Dan:**
-Each adventure you get 2X free raises, where X is your precepts skill, which may be spent on history, law, precepts, wound checks, and attack after seeing your roll.
+Each adventure you get 2X free raises, where X is your precepts skill, which may be spent after seeing your roll on history, law, precepts, wound checks, and attack.
 You may not spend more than X of these free raises on a single roll.
 These free raises may also be spent on action dice at any time, lowering a single die by 5 phases.

 **Fourth Dan:**
 Raise your current and maximum School Ring by 1.
 Raising your School Ring now costs 5 fewer XP.
 Failed parry attempts do not lower your rolled damage dice.